- About the PharmD

 How does it work?

 The program aims to make you more competitive through a comprehensive and structured program.
 Using a combination of upper-division academic coursework, personalized support in application preparation, and constructive seminars, you will be able to strengthen your application to pharmacy school.
-The program begins in late summer and lasts 10 months, preparing you to apply for the following year's application cycle.
+The program runs from August 2024 - May 2025, preparing you to apply for the following year's application cycle.

-The comprehensive program is designed to help participants become more competitive pharmacy school applicants in the 2018 admissions cycle.
-The program begins in August 2017 and is 10 months in duration.
+The comprehensive program is designed to help participants become more competitive pharmacy school applicants.
 It consists of the following key elements:

-- Two semesters of upper-division science coursework through UC Berkeley Extension
+- Two semesters of upper-division science coursework through University of California, Berkeley Extension

-- Personalized support in preparing an application to the UCSF School of Pharmacy
+- Personalized support in preparing an application to PharmD programs, including the UCSF School of Pharmacy

-- Workshops focusing on academic and professional development
+- Workshops focusing on academic, professional, and personal development

 - Seminars on topics in health care and opportunities to learn about the field of pharmacy